 Thai Name Generator - Character Names from the Thai Tradition

-Generate Thai names from the Chakri dynasty naming culture, the Sanskrit and Pali root tradition, and the naming conventions of a country that was never colonized and maintained its own naming traditions intact.
+Generate Thai names drawn from the Chakri dynasty, the Sanskrit and Pali root traditions, and the conventions of a country not shaped by direct European colonial rule in the same way as many of its neighbors.

 Thai Language and Its Naming Basis

-Thai (*ภาษาไทย*) is a Tai-Kadai language — unrelated to Chinese despite the tonal system, and unrelated to the Indo-European or Austronesian families that surround it in the region.
-It uses the Thai script (derived from Khmer, which derived from ancient Brahmic script), has five tones that change word meaning, and has an elaborate system of pronouns that encode the social relationship between speaker and listener far more precisely than most languages.
-Sanskrit and Pali — the classical languages of Hinduism and Theravada Buddhism — have been central to Thai naming since the Sukhothai Kingdom (13th century).
-The Thai royal name tradition uses Sanskrit names of extraordinary length: the full ceremonial name of the city of Bangkok (*Krung Thep Maha Nakhon*) contains 169 letters in the long form.
-Royal and formal names are Sanskrit or Pali-derived; common names (*ชื่อเล่น*, *cheu len* — nickname/play-name) are often monosyllabic Thai words.
-King Bhumibol Adulyadej (Rama IX, 1927-2016) — the longest-reigning monarch in Thai history — had a royal name with specific Sanskrit meaning: *Bhumibol* means "strength of the land" in Sanskrit (*bhumi* = earth/land, *bala* = strength).
+Thai (*ภาษาไทย*) is a Tai-Kadai language, unrelated to Chinese despite the tonal system, and unrelated to the Indo-European or Austronesian families that surround it geographically.
+It uses the Thai script (derived from Khmer, which derived from ancient Brahmic script), has five tones that change word meaning, and has an elaborate pronoun system that encodes the social relationship between speaker and listener with a precision most languages don't attempt.
+Sanskrit and Pali, the classical languages of Hinduism and Theravada Buddhism, have shaped Thai naming since the Sukhothai Kingdom in the 13th century.
+Royal and formal names draw from Sanskrit or Pali; the tradition runs deep enough that the full ceremonial name of Bangkok (*Krung Thep Maha Nakhon*) reaches 169 letters in its long form.
+Common names (*ชื่อเล่น*, *chue len*, meaning roughly "play-name") tend to be monosyllabic Thai words, a register entirely apart from the formal register.
+King Bhumibol Adulyadej (Rama IX, 1927-2016), the longest-reigning monarch in Thai history, carried a name with specific Sanskrit roots: *Bhumibol* means "strength of the land" (*bhumi* = earth, *bala* = strength).

 The Nickname Culture